Open-Coding-Society/pyre_frontend/_posts/2025-02-16-deployment_blog.md

 - `docker ps`: lists docker containers on machine
 - Pipe operator, `|`, is used to feed output one command into another
-- Use the template that mort gave us, but modify it to our needs for prism.
+- Use the template that mort gave us, but modify it to our needs for Captain.
 - Copy the nginx_file template that we modified to the /etc/niginx/sites_available/
 - Follow naming conventions using `mv <old_path> <new_path>`
 - Make symbolic link that points to sites-available in sites-enabled using the `ln -s` command